chirayu-khandelwal/.github/profile/README.md

 1. ERP
 2. Canteen Management System

-#### TCET Open Source supports the use and distribution of Free and Open Source Softwar (FOSS).
+#### TCET Open Source supports the use and distribution of Free and Open Source Software (FOSS).
 None of the projects in this Organization are restricted by patents and their source codes are accessible to everyone as per licences of respective repository.
 <a href="https://endsoftwarepatents.org/innovating-without-patents"><img style="height: 120px;" src="https://static.fsf.org/nosvn/esp/logos/innovating-without-patents.svg"></a>